Simplex Deep Linear Discriminant Analysis: Related Work

 Classical Linear Discriminant Analysis dates back to \citet{fisher1936use} and \citet{rao1948}, who modeled each class as a Gaussian with a shared covariance matrix, yielding linear decision boundaries.
 Adapting LDA to deep networks has inspired several research directions, most of which modify the classical objective rather than preserve its generative form.

-\paragraph{Deep Fisher-style objectives.} DeepLDA~\citep{DBLP:journals/corr/DorferKW15} optimizes Fisher's generalized eigenvalue criterion inside a neural network, with related extensions for person re-identification~\citep{DBLP:journals/pr/WuSH17} and regularized scatter objectives~\citep{chen2021regularized}.
-In its naive form, maximizing the mean eigenvalue of the LDA problem causes the network to favor trivial solutions that magnify a single dominant eigenvalue while neglecting poorly separated classes; this behavior was explicitly observed by Dorfer et al., who therefore replace the original objective with a heuristic that maximizes only the $k$ smallest eigenvalues (their Eqs.~(8)--(9)).
+\paragraph{Deep Fisher-style objectives.} DeepLDA~\citep{DBLP:journals/corr/DorferKW15} optimizes Fisher-style generalized eigenvalue criterion, with related extensions for person re-identification~\citep{DBLP:journals/pr/WuSH17} and regularized scatter objectives~\citep{chen2021regularized}.
+In its naive form, maximizing the mean eigenvalue of the LDA problem causes the network to favor trivial solutions that magnify a single dominant eigenvalue while neglecting poorly separated classes; this behavior was explicitly observed by \citet{DBLP:journals/corr/DorferKW15}, who therefore replace the original objective with a heuristic that maximizes only the $k$ smallest eigenvalues (their Eqs.~(8)--(9)).
 As a result, these methods promote between/within-class separation but no longer correspond to maximum likelihood under a generative LDA model, in contrast to our constrained Deep LDA formulation.

-\paragraph{Discriminant losses without eigenproblems.} Other methods replace Fisher’s criterion with simpler losses that directly penalize within-class variance or enlarge between-class separation~\citep{DBLP:conf/ciss/LiDL19}.
-Subclass-based and center-based variants fall into this category; all reshape the latent geometry but do not model class-conditional densities.

-\paragraph{LDA-inspired hashing and prototypes.} LDA-style structure has also appeared in hashing~\citep{DBLP:journals/mta/YanLWYCL19} and in prototypical or Gaussian-based classifiers.
-These prototype methods often use distances as logits trained with cross-entropy, making them discriminative rather than generative and lacking explicit likelihood-based training.